SS Jarvis Lord: Final voyage

-Jarvis Lord wreck
+Wreck

 Discovery

 In the years following her sinking, multiple shipwreck hunters tried and failed to find Jarvis Lord's wreck.
 In the twenty-first century, shipwreck hunter Ross Richardson of Lake Ann, Michigan had aspirations of locating Jarvis Lord for a number of years.
 On May 31, 2019, Richardson located what appeared to be a shipwreck while scanning the bottom of the Manitou Passage.
 Scheduling conflicts prevented him from returning to the site immediately, but in November 2019, he began working with local television station WZZM to plan an exploration of the shipwreck the following year.
 On June 24, 2020, Richardson and fellow shipwreck hunters Cal Kothrade and Steve Wimer II from Milwaukee, Wisconsin joined a team from WZZM in Glen Haven, Michigan.
 Once they reached the wreck site, Wimer dove and captured footage of the wreck for review by the team.
 Based on the size and location, Richardson was able to identify the wreck as Jarvis Lord.
 Richardson shared the GPS coordinates of the wreck immediately after making the discovery public.
 He speculated that Jarvis Lord sank due to a possible grounding on the North Manitou Shoal.

-Jarvis Lord today
+Today

 The wreck of Jarvis Lord rests in 220 ft of water, 2.5 mi west of Pyramid Point.
 Her wreck is split open at the bow and the stern.
 Her midsection remains partially intact, with the starboard side remaining upright and the port side having fallen away.
 Her boiler lies next to her wreck, indicating that she sank so quickly that the air-filled boiler remained buoyant and floated away from the hull.
 Her helm lies off to the starboard side.
 There is a debris field off to her port side, and a pile of iron ore to her starboard side.